dmbarbour/wikilon/docs/AboutAO.md

 ### Caveats

-This AO representation has many nice properties, but it is missing a few.
+This AO representation has many nice properties, but it isn't 100% great.
+Here are some weaknesses:

-First, there is no support for *rename*.
-To rename a word, developers must explicitly rewrite every reference to that word.
-Explicit rename is cheap enough until widely used.
-But the general case for rename is greatly complicated by potential for external references (like `{%foo@dict}`, human knowledge, bookmarks).

-Second, there is no support for modifying part of a definition.
-Fortunately, there are easy work arounds to this one.
-To patch a definition, first factor it into small named pieces then update a few specific pieces.
-To append a definition, consider a command pattern of form:

-        @foo.v98 ...
-        @foo.v99 {%foo.v98}(update98)
-        @foo {%foo.v99}

-Third, there is no support for *metadata*.
-There is no place for commit messages, blame, etc..
-Developers are instead encouraged to model metadata within the dictionary or an auxiliary.
-For example, we might create a dictionary named `tracker` for our bug tracking, commit messages, edit sessions, and so on.
-Making development metadata explicit is necessary for development to become a first-class application.

-Finally, while raw AO can be viewed and edited in small doses, it's still a bytecode.
-It isn't a convenient view for humans.
-The curly braces grow annoying, and too much file hopping is needed.
-The expectation is humans will work with AO primarily through editable views like [claw](CommandLine.md) or an [application model](ApplicationModel.md).
+1. AO files and ABC aren't very convenient for direct use by humans.
+They can work in a pinch.
+But AO is intended to be manipulated primarily through editable views like [claw](CommandLine.md) or an [application model](ApplicationModel.md).
+1. There is no support for *metadata* such as timestamps or commit messages.
+Developers are instead encouraged to represent metadata within an AO dictionary.
+This ensures metadata is accessible to Awelon application models or views.
+1. To rename a word, developers must explicitly rewrite every reference to that word.
+It may be necessary to update external `{%word@dict}` references, or retrain humans, when a word is very widely used.
+1. Updates apply only to whole definitions.
+Fortunately, it is easy to factor most AO code into smaller parts that can be updated independently, or to model a command pattern for append-only updates (cf. [application model](ApplicationModel.md).

 ## AO Development